Loading…

 Practical AI for Australian concreters: faster quotes, smarter scheduling around weather, supplier coordination, and chasing payment without the headache.

-Concrete is a business of small margins and tight scheduling.
-A botched pour, a late truck, or a customer who won't pay can wipe out a week's profit.
-AI for concreters won't lay slabs — but it can take the admin layer off your back so you actually get to do the work you're good at.
+AI for concreters won't lay slabs.
+But it can take the quoting, rescheduling and payment-chasing off your back, so you actually get to do the work you're good at.

 Most small concreting businesses in Australia run lean.
 The owner is on site, the partner is in the office part-time, and the admin piles up.
 Quoting takes too long.
 Weather messes with the schedule and ripples through customer comms.
 Suppliers send updated pricing weekly and your old quotes are out of date.
 Customers ring at 6pm asking for variations.
 And then there's chasing payment from builders who treat 60-day terms as a suggestion.